No Surrender (2021)

 The 2021 No Surrender was a professional wrestling event produced by Impact Wrestling.
-It took place on February 13, 2021 at the Skyway Studios in Nashville, Tennessee.
-It was the 13th event under the No Surrender chronology.
-It aired exclusively on Impact Plus.
+It took place on February 13, 2021, at the Skyway Studios in Nashville, Tennessee.
+It was the 13th event under the No Surrender chronology and aired exclusively on Impact Plus.
+The event featured wrestlers from partner promotion All Elite Wrestling (AEW).

 Nine matches were contested at the event.
 In the main event, Rich Swann defeated Tommy Dreamer to retain the Impact World Championship.
-In other prominent matches, The Good Brothers (Doc Gallows and Karl Anderson) defeated Chris Sabin and James Storm, and Private Party (Isiah Kassidy and Marq Quen) in a three-way tag team match to retain the Impact World Tag Team Championship, and Josh Alexander won a Triple Threat Revolver to become the number one contender to the Impact X Division Championship.
+In other prominent matches, The Good Brothers (Doc Gallows and Karl Anderson) defeated Chris Sabin and James Storm, and Private Party (Isiah Kassidy and Marq Quen) in a three-way tag team match to retain the Impact World Tag Team Championship, and Josh Alexander won a X Division Triple Threat Revolver to become the number one contender to the Impact X Division Championship.

 Production

 Background

 No Surrender is an annual professional wrestling event produced by Impact Wrestling.
 It was originally produced by Impact Wrestling (then known as Total Nonstop Action Wrestling), as a pay-per-view (PPV) event.
 The first one was held in July 2005, but when the PPV names were shuffled for 2006, it was moved to September.
 In December 2012, TNA announced that the event was canceled.
 The last event took place in the TNA Impact!
 Zone in September 2012.
 It was resumed as a special episode of Impact Wrestling between 2013 and 2015 and was then revived as an Impact Plus event in 2019.